nikhilsable5050/springboot-rest-api-learning/README.md

-# Spring Boot REST API Learning

-A Spring Boot project to learn REST APIs with **GET, POST, PUT, PATCH, DELETE** operations.
-🎓 Student CRUD API - Spring Boot + PostgreSQL
+Student CRUD API - Spring Boot + PostgreSQL

-A Spring Boot REST API project demonstrating basic CRUD operations (Create, Read, Update, Delete, Patch) on a Student entity using PostgreSQL.
+This is a simple Spring Boot REST API project that demonstrates basic CRUD operations (Create, Read, Update, Delete, Patch) on a Student entity using PostgreSQL as the database.

 📌 Features

-REST API endpoints:
+REST API endpoints for:

 GET → Fetch all students / fetch by ID